trnbrn23/v0-personal-blog-website/content/home.md

 ---
-title: "Thoughts on design, code, and everything in between"
+title: grrrrrrrrrrrrr
-subtitle: "A personal space where I share insights about user experience, web development, and the craft of building beautiful digital products."
+subtitle: A personal space where I share insights about user experience, web development, and the craft of building beautiful digital products.
-primaryButtonText: "Read the blog"
+primaryButtonText: Read the blog
-secondaryButtonText: "Learn more about me"
+secondaryButtonText: Learn more about me
 ---